-Cooking is an Eagle-required merit badge that’ll teach you skills to safely prepare a meal in any location.
+Cooking is a fun Eagle-required merit badge that’ll teach you skills to safely prepare a meal in any location.
 You’ll also learn about proper nutrition, food storage, as well as different cooking techniques.

 The Cooking merit badge is heavy on knowledge requirements, so be prepared.
 This badge will likely take a few weeks to complete.
 Take the time to read through each of the following requirements and fully understand what you’ll be learning.

-Before we get started, if you have other Eagle-required merit badges to earn, I’d recommend checking out my Difficulty Ranking Guide to Every Eagle-required Badge.
+Before we get started, if you have other Eagle-required merit badges to earn, I’d recommend checking out my Difficulty Rankings to Every Eagle-required Badge.
 There, you’ll also find the links to my other merit badge guides, as well as a description and summary of each badge’s requirements.
-I’m certain this resource will be helpful to scouts on their road to Eagle!
+I’m certain this resource will be helpful to Scouts on their road to Eagle!

 Also, remember that ScoutSmarts should just serve as your starting point for merit badge research.
 In school, we’re taught not to plagiarize, and the same is true for Scouting worksheets.
 Answer these questions in your own words, do further research, and I promise you’ll gain much more from every merit badge you earn!

 To complete this badge, you’ll also need access to some cooking gear.
 For your camp cooking, I’d highly recommend this affordable Nonstick Pan + Mess Kit combo on Amazon.
 Being able to eat out of the same mess kit you’ve cooked with is a game-changer, and will save you a ton of backpack space!
 Now, without further ado, let’s get you started on earning your Cooking merit badge. 🙂